ceford/cefjdemos-data-jdm-help-en/articles/extensions/extensions-languages.md

   codes and country codes.
 - **Version.** The version of the Language package available.
 - **Details URL.** URL of the Language package.

-## List Filters

-**Search bar**.
-Near the top of the page you will see the search bar shown in the Screenshot above.

-- **Search by Text**.
-Enter part of the search term and click the Search icon. *Hover* to see a *Tooltip* indicating which fields will be searched.To 'Search by ID' enter "id:x", where "x" is the ID number (for example, "id:19").
-- **Filter Options**.
-Click to display the additional filters.
-- **Clear**.
-Click to clear the Filter field and restore the list to its unfiltered state.
-- **Ordering**.
-Shows the current list ordering field.
-2 ways to change the order:
-  - Select from the dropdown list.
-Ordering may be in ascending or descending order.
-  - Click a column heading.
-The column heading toggles between ascending and descending order.
-- **Number to Display**.
-Shows the number of items in a list.
-Select from the dropdown list to change the number displayed.The default for a site is '20' but this may be changed in the Global Configuration.

-## Toolbar

-At the top of the page you will see the toolbar shown in the Screenshot above.
-The functions are:

-- **Options.** Opens the Options window where settings such as default parameters can be edited.
-- **Help**.
-Opens this help screen.